galasa-dev/galasa.dev/src/markdown-pages/docs/ecosystem/ecosystem-manage-cps.md

 ### Returned properties

-Properties are returned in summary format.
-For example:
+Properties are returned in `summary` or `raw` format.

+The following example shows the properties returned in `summary` format:

 ```
 namespace name                    value